 As a state housing finance agency, the Agency relies on municipal bond markets operating efficiently to fund its Program.
-Since the last half of 2008, these markets have not performed well, based on historical market relationships.
-Without subsidy of some kind (such as from an economic refunding or overcollateralization) generally the Agency cannot fully realize the benefit of tax-exempt bond financing using traditional bond structures to finance single family mortgage loans at competitive interest rates and must make use of other structures and funding sources.
-The Agency has successfully issued economic refunding bonds and bonds secured by excess collateral under the Bond Resolution, and bonds structured as monthly principal pass-through payments from an identified portfolio of GNMA Securities, Fannie Mae Securities and Freddie Mac Securities under the Homeownership Finance Bond Resolution, to fund current single family mortgage production by purchasing Program Securities.
+While these markets did not perform well, based on historical market relationships, the Agency could not fully realize the benefit of tax-exempt bond financing using traditional bond structures to finance single family mortgage loans at competitive interest rates.
+The Agency successfully combined traditional bond structures with economic refunding bonds and bonds secured by excess collateral under the Bond Resolution, and bonds structured with monthly principal pass-through payments from an identified portfolio of GNMA Securities, Fannie Mae Securities and Freddie Mac Securities under the Homeownership Finance Bond Resolution, to fund single family mortgage production by purchasing Program Securities.

 In addition to funding its single family mortgage production by issuing bonds, the Agency from time to time sells Program Securities in the secondary market.
-Since 2009 the Agency has sold approximately \$853 million of Program Securities in the open market as of February 26, 2019, \$296 million of which would have been eligible to be financed with tax-exempt bonds.
+Since 2009 the Agency has sold approximately \$1.054 billion of Program Securities in the open market as of January 14, 2020, \$310 million of which would have been eligible to be financed with tax-exempt bonds.
 In 2013, the Agency also issued and sold three series of its Home Ownership Mortgage-Backed Exempt Securities Certificates in the aggregate principal amount of \$32.5 million, each of which is a special, limited obligation of the Agency payable from, and secured solely by, all principal and interest payments made on a single Program Security.
 Based on market conditions and the availability of economic refunding opportunities, the Agency determines whether to issue Additional Bonds under the Bond Resolution or under its Homeownership Finance Bond Resolution or to sell Program Securities in the secondary market.